Compassionate Mind Training

 Kirby et al. (2017); Wilson et al. (2019)

 Closely related to but distinct from Compassion-Focused Therapy (CFT).
 CMT is the training component; CFT is the broader therapeutic framework.
-Strong evidence for shame-based presentations.
+The literature concentrates on shame and self-criticism, which is where the model was built, but much of it is small, uncontrolled, or produced by the developer's own group.

 Conditions